What Is a Luau in Hawaii? A Deep Dive Into Local Traditions

+A luau in Hawaii is a vibrant cultural festivity, celebrating significant events with Hawaiian food, dance, music and stories.
 During my visit to the Hawaiian islands, I knew I could not leave without attending a luau.
 Everyone I knew recommended making it the number one item on my Hawaii vacation bucket list, and for good reason.
 These exciting parties are a fun way to get to know Hawaii, though I wanted to know more about luau history before I experienced one for myself.
+I also discovered that these celebrations, sometimes called aha aina, have evolved into a traditional Hawaiian festivity and continue to thrive in Hawaiian luaus across all the islands, from Oahu to Maui.
+So, what is a luau?
+Let's find out.

 What Is A Hawaiian Luau?

-First things first: What is a luau?
-Luaus are traditional parties that feature live mele (songs), hula (dance) and mea 'ai (food).
-These cultural performances and dishes are from Hawaii, but also from greater Polynesia.
-It's a grand event and an important part of Hawaiian culture and life, a time for locals to celebrate family milestones.
-Luaus are also held to honor guests and visitors, which is why public luaus take place all across the Hawaiian islands.
+First things first: What is a luau party?
+Luaus are traditional festivals that feature live mele (songs), hula (dance) and mea‘ai (food).
+These cultural performances and dishes are from Hawaii and greater Polynesian culture.
+Grand luau events form a significant part of Hawaiian culture and life, a time for locals to celebrate family milestones.
+Luaus are also held to honor guests and visitors, which is why public luaus take place all across the Hawaiian Islands.
 I joined this spectacular attraction and had some of the most delicious Hawaiian cuisine, sipped on local drinks under the stars and watched authentic hula performances that told important stories of these paradisiacal islands.

 To learn more Hawaiian luau history, I visited the Polynesian Cultural Center in Oahu and then the Smith Family Garden Luau in Kauai, though there are popular luaus on each island.
-Some of the best luaus in Hawaii include Germaine's Luau and Chief's Luau in Oahu, Smith Family Garden Luau and Luau Kalamaku in Kauai, The Myths of Maui and Old Lahaina Luau in Maui, and Island Breeze Luau and Hawaii Loa in Hawaii Island.
+Some of the best luaus in Hawaii include:

 Book Now

-What To Expect When You Attend A Luau In Hawaii
+What To Expect When You Attend Luaus In Hawaii

 Written By